Where to Stay in Koh Samui First Time 2023 – 9 Best Areas

 Chaweng Beach

-Chaweng is the best place to stay in Koh Samui for first-timers because it is the most popular place in Koh Samui.
-If you want to be right at the heart of the action, then Chaweng Beach on the east side of the island is the choice for you.
+Chaweng is the best place to stay in Koh Samui for first-timers who want to be right at the heart of the action.
+Chaweng is is the most popular place in Koh Samui located on the east side of the island.
 If you come to Koh Samui for nightlife and party, I recommend to book hotel at Chaweng.

-In Koh Samui’s nightlife capital, you will find all the beach bars, night clubs, and nightlife that you could wish for along the beach and on the main street.
+In Koh Samui’s nightlife capital, you will find all the beach bars, night clubs, and nightlife along the beach and on the main street.
 Quiet, it isn’t, but Chaweng Beach is one of the most developed and touristy beaches in Samui, and if you’re happy with crowds, then this will be the perfect base.

 Located on the North East tip of Koh Samui island, Chaweng Beach is a 7 km long beach, making it the longest beach on the east coast.
 Chaweng Beach offers lots of watersports activities, there are many places to rent jet-skis, canoes, SUP Boards, and the like.

-There are shops, restaurants, markets, massage shops and spa, and tourist-friendly facilities all over Chaweng.
+There are shops, restaurants, markets, massage shops and spa facilities all over Chaweng.
 Soi Green Mango in Chaweng town is packed with pubs, bars, cabaret shows, and girlie bars.

-There are ladyboy cabaret show at Cabaret Paris Follies, 18 hole golf course at Samui Football Golf, Mini Golf International, and Muay Thai boxing stadium in Soi Reggae.
+There are ladyboy cabaret show at Cabaret Paris Follies, Samui Football Golf, Mini Golf International, and Muay Thai boxing stadium in Soi Reggae.
 Families and kids can visit Aquapark Chaweng with giant inflatables in the sea.

 If you like shopping, head to Central Festival, which is Koh Samui’s largest shopping center.
 The Walking Street and its market are also attracts lots of tourists and locals come to shop and eat.
 You can find almost everything here from Thai food to handicrafts and clothing.